 Question: How can we help polar bears, seals and sea ice?

 Answer: We can find out more about polar bears and their habitat.
-We can find out more about global warming.
+We can find out more about climate change.
 We can find ways to have a positive impact on the world around us.

 Learning about an oil spill’s environmental impact